Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/revoking-document.md

 ## Verifying the document

 Head to `dev.opencerts.io` or `dev.tradetrust.io` and drag and drop the revoked document.
-An error will be displayed by the portal.
+An error will display in the portal.

 ![Successful verification](/docs/integrator-section/verifiable-document/ethereum/revoking-document/verifying.png)